harshit-test-org/javascript-af-legacy/README.md

 5. Access the site and other tools

       After running `yarn dev` you can access the local development server on http://localhost:3000 .
 You can access graphiql at http://localhost:8080/api/graphiql if you are working on the server.
-These URL are also been printed on the console for your convenience.
+These URLs are also printed out in the console for your convenience.

 ## License